bachipeachy/M5core2_MPU6886_Driver/README.md

 When the device is stationary, the sensor output will have residual values close to zeros in all three directions.

 ### Method _ft()
-Returns the results of factory run self test permamnetly stored in the registers.
-This reference data is compared against on-demand user perfomed self test to ensure integrity of the sensors
+Returns the results of factory run self test permanently stored in the registers.
+This reference data is compared against on-demand user perfomed self test to ensure integrity of the sensors.

 ### Method _st()
 Returns self test response difference in readings with self test enabled and disabled

 ### Method selftest_experimental()
-The IMU has a self test feature that simulates synthetic linear and angular motion during which measurements are made.
-This is experimental, under testing for proper interpretaion of user guide info
+The IMU self test simulates synthetic linear and angular motion during which measurements are made.
+This is experimental, under testing for proper interpretation of user guide info.
-The purpose of this test is to ensure the sensor is healthy
+The purpose of this test is to ensure the sensor is healthy.